jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 ---
 layout: post
-title:  "Case Study - Retail Data Integration Automation and Enhancement in DWH"
+title:  "Case Study - Data Integration Automation and Enhancement in a Data Warehouse"
 date:   2019-2-22 00:00:00 -0500
 categories: tech data-integration
 ---

 ## Background
 I was tasked to enhance an 10+ years aged existing data integration component PROMO-DI in a data warehouse.
-The goal of the enhancement is not only to add new business features for this one-time project, but also to automate the data integration process for the future.
+The goal of the development work was not only to add new business features for this one-time project, but also to enhance and automate the data integration process for the future.

-This document describes the as-of state of PROMO-DI data integration component in DWH, and its automation & enhancement design proposals.
+This document describes the four challenges in PROMO-DI data integration component in DWH, and its automation & enhancement design.

+The four challenges are common for most of data warehouse system.
+I wrote this document for data engineering research purpose only.

 ## Abbreviations